dotnet/docs-maui/docs/ios/platform-specifics/page-large-title.md

 The `NavigationPage.On<iOS>` method specifies that this platform-specific will only run on iOS.
 The `NavigationPage.SetPrefersLargeTitle` method, in the `Microsoft.Maui.Controls.PlatformConfiguration.iOSSpecific` namespace, controls whether large titles are enabled.

-Provided that large titles are enabled on the `NavigationPage`, all pages in the navigation stack will display large titles.
+Provided that large titles are enabled on the <xref:Microsoft.Maui.Controls.NavigationPage>, all pages in the navigation stack will display large titles.
 This behavior can be overridden on pages by setting the `Page.LargeTitleDisplay` attached property to a value of the `LargeTitleDisplayMode` enumeration:

 ```xaml
 <ContentPage ...